INTERCOLLEGIATE ATHLETES - PATIENT SERVICES (I-CAPS)

 If You Are Covered By Private Insurance (Family Plans)

-- If you “waive” enrollment in the Princeton University Student Health Plan, the policyholder must certify that your plan covers injuries resulting from the practice or play of intercollegiate athletics.
-This form is mailed each May and required to be returned by June 30.
+- If you “waive” enrollment in the Princeton University Student Health Plan, the policyholder must certify that your plan covers injuries resulting from the practice or play of intercollegiate athletics through MyUHS the online insurance portal by the June 30th deadline.

-- Patients covered under a Private/Family Insurance Plan must provide plan information to the physician or hospital.
-You also need to know if your plan has pre-authorization requirements for consultative care.
+- Patients covered under a private/family insurance plan must provide plan information to the physician or hospital.
+You also need to know if your plan has pre-authorization/referral requirements for consultative care.
 In many cases, the health facility will file the claim for you.
 You are responsible for any amount not covered by your plan.

-- If you are covered by a Private/Family Insurance Plan, please check with your insurance carrier that your insurance coverage is effective on your official arrival date.
-You should also come to campus with your medical insurance ID and prescription ID cards.
+- If you are covered by a private/family insurance plan, please check with your insurance carrier to be sure that your insurance coverage is effective on your official arrival date.
+You must come to campus with your medical insurance ID and prescription ID cards.

 *UCR.
 Usual and customary, or reasonable charge: the charge for the covered service or supply made by the provider not to exceed the usual charge made by 95 percent of providers of like service in the same area.
 This test considers the nature and severity of the condition being treated.
 It also considers medical complications or unusual circumstances that require more time, skill, or experience.
 In the absence of the ability to determine if a charge is either “usual” or customary,” the claims administrator retained by Princeton University shall provide a “reasonable” reimbursement.
 In the case of a doctor’s charges, UCR is determined using the Health Insurance of America’s then-current database combined with selected survey data from The Chickering Group.

-After eligible expenses exceed $75,000, a separate catastrophic injury policy under the NCAA for eligible expenses (as defined by the NCAA policy) associated with injuries resulting from the practice or play of Qualified Intercollegiate Sports then covers eligible expenses, subject to certain limitations and exclusions.
+After eligible expenses exceed $90,000, a separate catastrophic injury policy under the NCAA for eligible expenses (as defined by the NCAA policy) associated with injuries resulting from the practice or play of Qualified Intercollegiate Sports then covers eligible expenses, subject to certain limitations and exclusions.
 Claims should be filed for benefits under the NCAA Plan through the SHP Office.
 Students are required to provide copies of all bills and EOB statements from your insurance carrier showing that total expenses exceed the maximum allowable amount.
 Note: Written notice of potential claims must be submitted to the Princeton University SHP Office within 30 days of the accident.
 The actual claims must be made within two years after the date of the injury/illness.
-The student is responsible for ensuring all medical claims have been processed and for paying any amounts not covered by their Private/Family Insurance Plan or the SHP (e.g., ineligible charges, charges over UCR, etc.) Princeton University has systems and procedures for assistance.
-Failure to read and understand policies and procedures in this guide could result in paying significantly higher out-of-pockets medical expenses.
+The student is responsible for ensuring all medical claims have been processed and for paying any amounts not covered by their private/family insurance plan or the SHP (e.g., ineligible charges, charges over UCR, etc.).
+Princeton University has systems and procedures for assistance.
+Failure to read and understand policies and procedures could result in paying significantly higher out-of-pocket medical expenses.

 First Year Students